 High quality of rendering for audio means that the audio quality must be quasi undistinguishable from CD audio quality.
-This is now accessible with the most recent compressions schemes, at rates of 128 kbps, but this not always true for early compression schemes.
-Support for surround sound, multichannel audio, and 3D spatialization is not very frequent.
+This is now accessible with the most recent compressions schemes, at rates of 160 kbps, but this not always true for early compression schemes, of whom latest evolutions are still at use in most cases.